earthai-tech/watex/README.md

 Before taking advantage of WATex algorihms especially when dealing with Electrical Resistivity Profile(ERP) as well as the Vertical Electrical Sounding (VES) data, we need a few steps of data preparing.
-ERP and VES data straighfordwarly collected from field MUST be referenced.
+ERP and VES data straighforwardly collected from field MUST be referenced.
 An example to how to prepare ERP and VES data can be found in `data/geof_data` directory.
-If ERP and VES are in the same Excelworkbook in separed sheets, the `build` will separate each ERP and VES and keep the same location coordinate where the VES is done.
+If ERP and VES are in the same Excelworkbook with separed sheets, the `build` will separate each ERP and VES and keep the same location coordinates where the VES is carried out.
 ```
  $ watex build <raw data location directory>